cloudcreate-dk/essentials/types-springdata-mongo/README.md

 ### Configuration

-All you need to do is to register the following Spring Beans to your Spring configuration.
+All you need to do is to register the following Spring Beans to your Spring configuration to support Types conversions and automatic Id generation.

 Example: